extremanator/Industrial-Project/README.md

 ```
 <mongodb installation dir>/bin
 ```
-(Usually it's in Program Files) and run the command `mongo`.
+Then run the command `mongo`.
 This should allow you to give mongoDB commands.
 Running the command: `show dbs` will print the mongoDB dbs on your system. `meanauth` is the db the app created.
 Type `use meanauth` to give commands regarding the app's db.
 You can use commands like: